Pencroff/hapi-kea-config/README.md

 ===============

 Configuration manager for [hapi](http://hapijs.com) framework.
 It based on [kea-config](https://github.com/Pencroff/kea-config) manager.
-Main feature of this configuration manager is merging configuration files depending on Node.js environment.
+Main feature of this configuration manager is merging configuration files depending on Node.js environment, support references to other keys and using templates with objects for complex string values.
+It has perfect performance, fully tested (100% covered by tests).

 ####Quick example